mar19a/cs411groupproject/README.md

 Change Directory to Backend

 Do " node server.js ".
-If successful, "Running backend server will appear"
+If successful, "Running backend server" will appear.

 Have XAMPP installed